seenthattinker/demo/sredEligible.md

 ------------------------------------------------------

-SR&ED in a production or manufacturing environment is referred to as *shop floor SR&ED.* It occurs in a variety of industry sectors and is mostly [experimental development](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#xpdvlpmnt) in nature.
+SR&ED in a production or manufacturing environment is referred to as *shop floor SR&ED.* &endash;It occurs in a variety of industry sectors and is mostly [experimental development](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#xpdvlpmnt) in nature.
 However, [basic